Mold, Flintshire: Media

 Local TV North Wales is the local based television station which broadcast to the town.
 Television signals are received from the Moel y Parc transmitter.
 With its close proximity with North West England, the town can also receive a signal from the Winter Hill TV transmitter.

 Radio stations that broadcast to the town are BBC Radio Wales, BBC Radio Cymru, Capital North West and North Wales, Heart North and Mid Wales, and Calon FM, a community based station which broadcast from Wrexham.

 The local newspaper is The Leader.

 Schools

 Two secondary schools serve Mold and the surrounding villages.
 Alun School has about 1,800 pupils and is the largest school in the county.
 It is adjoined by Ysgol Maes Garmon, Flintshire's only Welsh-medium secondary school.

 The town also has the largest primary school in the county, Ysgol Bryn Coch, with about 650 pupils and a second primary school Ysgol Bryn Gwalia.
 Ysgol Glanrafon is bilingual.

+Sport

+The third stage of the Tour of Britain Women's cycle race started in Mold in 2026.